Open source software is growing. But what's the likely future of open source software? In this blog, we share our top 5 predictions.

 In Cope’s prediction, he notes that software will, “become less reactive and more predictive”.
 Technology is becoming more and more personalized and predictive.
 Within the next 5 years, we will see deeply personal tech.
 It will have to be open source for it to be trusted by the masses.
 We have to know the source code to know what it is doing, especially as technology becomes more interconnected with our lives.

+The future of open source is now.
 In the next 5 years, open source development will be driven by necessity.
 The industry trends Cope predicts doesn’t make an open source an option, it makes it the gospel.
 Corporations will need to utilize it to stay relevant.
 This puts OSS more front and center more now than ever.

 Do we want one or two companies controlling all of this innovation?
 No way.
 Let’s keep the future open source.
 Keep innovating.
 Happy creating, OSS community!